Using the library

 Finding and borrowing books

-The library uses the Bliss Classification System: there are alphabetical classmarks that spiral clockwise down through the library, starting with A in the top corner of the building and finishing with Z on the ground floor.
+The library uses the Bliss Classification System: the alphabetical classmarks are arranged clockwise down through the library, starting with A in the top corner of the building and finishing with Z on the ground floor.
 You'll find notices next to the shelves explaining how the system works.

 Working in the library

-Please be considerate of others and follow the library rules, which you can find on the College intranet JNet.
+Please be considerate of others and follow the library rules, which you can also find on the Reference Desk in the Library Foyer.

-You can bring in your own laptop computer to work on in the library, there are plenty of powerpoints available as well as internet access points, look for the blue stickers.
+You can bring in your own laptop computer to work on in the library, there are plenty of powerpoints available as well as internet access points.